The real estate industry is one of the most lucrative industries in the world.

 Transparency in property finding

-PropTech technology can improve transparency in many ways.
+PropTech can improve transparency in many ways.
 For example, it can provide data that helps individuals and businesses make informed decisions about properties.

 2. Improved Collaboration and Communication